United States patent law: Obviousness (§103)

-Patent application procedure
+Application procedure

-Patent applications can be filed at the United States Patent and Trademark Office.
+Patent applications can be filed at the United States Patent and Trademark Office (USPTO).
 Prior to June 7, 1995, the duration of a US utility patent was 17 years from patent issuance.
-Since June 7, 1995, the duration of the US utility patent is 20 years from the earliest effective filing date.
-However, patent term adjustment or extension are possible if the USPTO fails to issue a patent within 3 years after filling the full application, subject to various conditions on the applicant.

-The rules for drafting and filing a patent application are set out in the Manual of Patent Examination Procedure (MPEP).
+Since that date, the duration of the US utility patent is 20 years from the earliest effective filing date.
+However, patent term adjustment or extension are possible if the USPTO fails to issue a patent within 3 years after filing the full application, subject to various conditions on the applicant.
+The rules for drafting and filing a patent application are set out in the Manual of Patent Examining Procedure (MPEP).

 Pre-grant publication (PG Pub)

-Since the American Inventors Protection Act, the United States Patent and Trademark Office publishes patent applications 18 months after the earliest priority application (which often is a provisional application) is filed.
+Since the American Inventors Protection Act, the USPTO publishes patent applications 18 months after the earliest priority application (which often is a provisional application) is filed.
 This time limit can be extended under certain circumstances, for an additional fee.
 The applications may be published before a patent has been granted on them if the patent is not granted within the 18-month time frame.
 Applicants can opt out of publication if the applications will not be prosecuted internationally.

-Patent infringement, enforcement and litigation
+Infringement and enforcement

+Following the grant of a patent, possible post-grant proceedings include reissue, ex parte reexamination, inter partes reexamination, inter partes review, post-grant review, supplemental examination, and post-grant validity review of business method patents.

+U.S. Federal District Courts (FDCs)

+Litigation in the Federal District Courts remains the main remedy for patent infringement.
+5000-6000 patent cases are filed each year in the United States.
+The two most popular districts for patent cases are E.D.
+Texas and D. Delaware.

 U.S. International Trade Commission (ITC)

-In the United States, a patent holder may wish to pursue a cause of action in the United States International Trade Commission (ITC) instead of, or in addition to, the court system.
+In cases involving importation of a patented product into the US, the patent holder may wish to pursue a cause of action in the United States International Trade Commission (ITC) instead of, or in addition to, the court system.
 The ITC is an agency of the U.S. federal government empowered to enforce patent holders' rights under Section 337 of the Tariff Act of 1930.
 In contrast to courts, which have a wide range of remedies at their disposal, including monetary damages, the ITC can grant only two forms of remedy: exclusion orders barring infringing products from being imported into the United States, and cease-and-desist orders preventing the defendants (known as respondents) in the ITC action from importing infringing products into the United States.
 In addition, the ITC can grant temporary relief, similar to a preliminary injunction in U.S. federal court, which prevents importation of allegedly infringing products for the duration of the ITC proceeding.
 In some cases, this may provide a quicker resolution to a patent owner's problems.